yzmar4real/ai_cybersecurity_compliance/README.md

 Automated Device Connection: Effortlessly connect to multiple Cisco network devices using a YAML testbed file, bringing automation and simplicity to the auditing process across your entire network.

-Expert AI Analysis: Rely on the OpenAI GPT-3.5-turbo model to meticulously examine your Cisco devices' configurations, providing you with unparalleled security recommendations rooted in best practices.
+Expert AI Analysis: Rely on the OpenAI GPT-3.5-turbo model to meticulously examine your devices' configurations, providing you with unparalleled security recommendations rooted in best practices.

 Instant Security Improvements: Receive timely, practical suggestions for enhancing your network security, empowering you to take immediate action based on AI-generated insights.